Skip to content

 Binary Versions

-Please take note that all instructions on this page is targetting ONLY the release versions listed below.
-The instructions MAY NOT be applicable to other versions.
+Please take note that all the instructions on this page are based on the release versions listed in Prebuilt Binaries and Component Versions.
+The instructions MAY NOT be applicable to other Quartus release.
+Also, take note that all tests are based on Booting the Golden System Reference Design (GSRD) from SD Card.

 Prebuilt Binaries